aashisoni000/ieee-interview/README.md

 ## Section 1
-I have attached the word as well as the pdf file containing the answers of all the mcqs and questions asked.
+I have attached the word as well as the pdf file containing the answers of all the mcqs and questions asked with output.
 ## Section 2

 I have attached the .py file for this section.